StanleighMorales/BackendTechnicalAssetsManagement/IMPORT_GUIDE.md

 1. **Prepare Images**: Ensure image files are accessible from the server
 2. **Use Consistent Naming**: Keep column names consistent (case doesn't matter)
+3. **Serial Numbers**: Can use any case (e.g., "abc123", "ABC123") - will be automatically converted to uppercase
+4. **Enum Values**: Category and Condition values are case-insensitive
+5. **Whitespace**: Leading/trailing spaces in all fields are automatically removed
+6. **Status Field**: Do not include a Status column - all items are automatically set to Available
-3. **Test Small Batches**: Start with a few items to verify the format works
+7. **Test Small Batches**: Start with a few items to verify the format works
-4. **Check Logs**: Monitor application logs for any import warnings or errors
+8. **Check Logs**: Monitor application logs for any import warnings or errors